Stay networked. Get informed. Broadcast your projects.

 20% - experience in IG global policy processes, including efforts such as APC, IGC, Diplo discussions, regional work and other work.
 Please describe these activities in your post

 10% - representation from countries never before represented on the MAG

 10% - gender (to support gender balance and more women on the MAG)

-We will send a final list of five candidates to the UN DESA, with the Diplo community’s recommendation/endorsement.
+We will send the final list of candidates that have strong community endorsement to the CSCG, with Diplo community’s recommendation/endorsement.

-Important: If you are selected, you will represent your organisation and your country.
-You will not represent Diplo.
-Diplo's role is simply to facilitate a more inclusive selection for the MAG.
+Note: If you are selected, you will act as an individual, representing the positions of your choice.
+You will not represent Diplo, whose role is simply to facilitate a more inclusive selection for the CSCG and the MAG.